thecodefoundation/vison/README.md

 So The Code Foundation is going all out with its new project "The Vison" which gives you the one and only, one of its kind search engine Vison which enables quick search through images, audio and video.

-1. Our crawler will look for relevant images, videos and other relevant multimedia content ready to be indexed
+1. Our especially designed crawler program will travel all over the web and download multimedia(images, videos etc) contents on our servers.

-2. We will have a optimized database to index or store the informations, to be retrieved later when a search query comes up.
+2. We will then index based on various techniques to collect, parse and store data to facilitate fast and accurate information retrival.

-3. As per the search query Vison would look into it's directory of documents/information and throw back the most relevant and popular results.
+3. As per the search query Vison would look into it's indexed data and as per the ranking of the content throw back the most relevant and popular results.